Bronze mirror: China

 Bronze mirrors were produced in China from Neolithic times until Western glass mirrors were brought to China.
 Bronze mirrors were usually circular, with one side polished bright, to give a reflection, and the reverse side normally decorated in cast relief in early examples, later on sometimes inlaid in precious metal.
 They generally had a knob or loop in the center of the back so that they could be easily held in the hand, and sometimes attached to clothing.
 In the Tang and Song dynasties some examples were larger and more variable in shape.
 Other examples are so small, about 5 cm across, that they may have been mainly intended for ritual use, as "charms to ward off evil spirits".

 Some of the earliest examples of Chinese bronze mirrors belonged to the late Neolithic Qijia culture from around 2000 BCE (some use of bronze is found before the Bronze Age, when it became general for some types of objects).
 However, until Warring States times, bronze mirrors were not common with approximately only twenty having been discovered.
 During the Warring States period, mirrors became particularly popular.
-During the Han dynasty (202 BCE – 220 CE) mirrors started to be mass-produced, in standardised designs including the TLV mirror.
+During the Han dynasty (202 BCE – 220 CE) mirrors started to be mass-produced in standardised designs, including the TLV mirror.
+Some Western Han dynasty mirrors featured intricate inlays using silver, gold, glass, and lead–barium silicates, a synthetic material resembling jade, to enhance visual appeal and symbolic value.
 Both Han and Tang mirrors are considered to be the most technically advanced.
 Both the quantity and quality of finds in graves declined after the Tang dynasty, but bronze mirrors continued to remain popular up through the Song dynasty, but then gradually lost their popularity and ceased to be produced after the arrival of Western mirrors during the Ming and Qing dynasties.

+Specific types include the inscribed mirror, Flower Mirror and Large Flower Mirror.